Recipes | Basics

 Patience is Definitely a Virtue!

 Any which way you have to make up a batch of the basic grits and it couldn’t be easier.
 You just need a heavy bottomed pot and patience.
-Some folks like milk, others water, and yet another contingent that likes a combo.
+Some folks like milk, others water, and yet another contingent likes a combo.
 It’s your choice, just make sure your milk is lactose free if you go that route.

 Just stick with the amount of liquid in proportion with the cornmeal.
 And of course, those made entirely or partially with milk will be richer.
 We find milk isn’t always necessary but your taste buds will tell.

 This batch makes a lot but there are recommendations below in Tips to help you with any leftovers.
 You like ours fried the next day!
-Or alongside a Pork Ragu!
+Or alongside a Pork Ragu

 Creamy Grits accompanying Pork Ragu and Arugula Salad